 You should get advice before making the claim to make sure you are not going to be worse off and it is your best option!

 - Whether you (or your partner) would have to look for work as a condition of receiving Universal Credit.

 See What do I have to do? for more information.

 - What deductions might be taken – reducing the amount you’ll receive.

 See Deductions for more information.

-- Paying your rent yourself (if you have Housing Benefit paid directly to your landlord).
+- Will you be okay paying your rent yourself (if you currently have Housing Benefit paid directly to your landlord)?

 See Help with your rent for more information.

 - Do you have an email address, and mobile phone number?